-- a.
-Facilities for hauling, launching and dry K storage of boats. - b.
-Facilities for building, repairing, and K maintaining, boats, marine engines, and other marine equipment up to 100 tons. c.
+- "1.
+Expansion of existing marinas or new marinas and related uses such as: - a.
+Facilities for hauling, launching and dry storage of boats. - b.
+Facilities for building, repairing, and K maintaining, boats, marine engines, and

+- other marine equipment up to 100 tons.

+- c.
 Sales of items specifically related to marina use.

+- K

-K d.
+- d.
 Facilities for docking and mooring of boats.

+- K

-K e.
+- e.
 Facilities for pumping out marine holding tanks.

+- K

-K f.
+- f.
 Facilities for dispensing of fuel or lubricants, provided no more than 15,000 gallons of fuel are stored.

+- K

+2. Public utility structures and rights-of-way.

+- а

+- 3. Membership clubs such as beach, country and yacht clubs dependent on a waterfront location.

+- K

-K 2.
-Public utility structures and rights-of-way. a 3. ership clubs such as beach, country and clubs dependent on a waterfront location.
-K 4.
-Expansion of existing oil and fuel storage K and distribution facilities."
-Colum in E, A ccessory Uses Permitted by Right: "1.
-Use accessory to membership clubs, as follows: a.
-Boathouses, boat launches. b.
-Health and fitness clubs. c.
-Dining, entertainment and bar facilities located with principal building. d.
-Club administrative offices. e.
-Other uses accessory to membership clubs.
-2. eet parking and loading areas or structures, in accordan rticle VII. ice 3. "for sa y structure for sale or rent, one temporary non-illuminat le" sign or "for rent" sign not over 15 square feet in are l at least 15 feet from the designated street line.
+4. Expansion of existing oil and fuel storage and distribution facilities."

+Column E, Accessory Uses Permitted by Right:

+- "1.
+Use accessory to membership clubs, as follows: - a.
+Boathouses, boat launches. - b.
+Health and fitness clubs. - c.
+Dining, entertainment and bar facilities located within the principal building. - d.
+Club administrative offices. - e.
+Other uses accessory to membership clubs. - 2.
+Off-street parking and loading areas or structures, in accordance with Article VII. - 3.
+For any structure for sale or rent, one temporary non-illuminated "for sale" sign or "for rent" sign not over 15 square feet in area, located at least 15 feet from the designated street line.